testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

  <li>encodedcommand – indicates the following chunk of text is a base64 encoded command.</li>
  </ul>

 Empire's stager (multi/launcher) is coming with encodedcommand enabled as default.
-Besides this, the empire's listeners (HTTP listener) is using all of the above arguments.
+Besides this, the empire's listeners (HTTP listener) is using all of the above arguments as part of the launcher syntax.
 When they are used together, most likely there is something suspicious.
-Most security related solutions created features for detecting base64 encoded strings and analyzing them after the content was decoded.

 <div>
 <center><img src="/images/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md/launcher.png">